timschneeb/OnyxTweaks/README.md

 Panel
 * Compact panel style (top right only, instead of using the full-screen height)
 * Customize QS grid size
 * Remove minimum tile count restriction

+Tiles
-* Show B/W mode tile on all devices
+* Show Black & white mode tile on all devices
+* Show split screen tile on all devices

 ### Recents